Hi! My name is Helen May Day,

 Parenting kids with ADHD

 In 2012 I became the very proud mother of a baby boy.
 He was an adorable curious and inquisitive child.
 When he was 1 he decided that there was power in words and he had 233 words by the time he was 18 months old.
 At 2 years old I realised that in order for him to have a successful day we needed to be out of the house before 9am, being physically active and stimulating his brain.
 In each section of childcare, he would have 6 months of terrible behaviour before he aged up into the next group because he was bored.
 In pre-school we started getting calls from the principal "your son spat in his teacher's face" and "your son was running over the chair stacks at the back of the hall and wouldn't come down" and "your son hurt one of his classmates".
 In kindergarten I worried about the way he bounced from one activity and group of friends to the next on the school playground.
-Then in year 1 he had a beginning teacher who didn't know how to differentiate or manage behaviour and things got serious.
+Then in year 1 he had a beginning teacher who didn't know how to differentiate for learning abilities or manage behaviour and things got serious.
 We did testing and got an ADHD diagnosis, and we even started exploring how medication could help him meet society's behavioural requirements.

 Coaching teens with ADHD